ameotoko/contao-kwicks-component/README.md

-# contao-kwicks-component
+# Contao Kwicks Component
-Kwicks plugin for jQuery as a Contao component
+This is a shim repository to provide [Kwicks](http://devsmash.com/projects/kwicks) as a [Contao](https://contao.org) component